Skip to main content

 - change the card type (e.g. Visa to Mastercard and vice versa);

 - try adding a card by one of your country's banks.
-Example: you are a business from France, so a card of the French origin is more likely to be accepted successfully.
+Example: you are a business from France, so a card of the French origin (issuer) is more likely to be accepted successfully.

 🙀 My card gets declined.

 It may often be necessary to complete a 3D Secure authentication step.
-This window and stage are not managed by us, so we cannot help complete it or somehow bypass it.
+This window and stage are not managed by us, so we cannot help complete it, or somehow bypass it.
 Please make sure there are no missed notifications, SMS or pop-ups from your bank (app), the card is valid, there is some small positive balance on it.

-Attempt the connection in a different browser and / or switching to a different network.
-Some cards are a bit more likely to get rejected, so, for instance, stop trying virtual cards if this happens in your case.
+Some cards are a bit more likely to get rejected, so, for instance, stop trying virtual cards or prepaid cards if this happens in your case.
 Change the card type (brand), if possible.
 E.g.: Visa > Mastercard.
-Retries should succeed.
+Retries should succeed!

 Did this answer your question?